What is the most commonly used Biohack in the world?

 - Hip-hop inspires a lot of people to get into that hustling mindset.

 - Electronica seems to energize many to get stuff done.

 - Some prefer the background din of a cafe.

 - Cognitive psychologists have argued that white noise is a good idea.

 - Some people find that listening to the same album or song on repeat for hours and hours is conducive to their focus.

 - Many find classical music to be the best for focus.

 - Maybe you even like to listen to my videos and podcasts.

-When I really need to focus and get creative I listen to Brain.FM and I suggest you do the same!
-Listen here for free (no signup required) here.
+When I need to focus and get creative I listen to Brain.FM and I suggest you do the same!
+Listen for free here.

-It’s so effective that I actually paid for a Brain.FM lifetime membership, here’s why…
+It’s so effective that I paid for a Brain.FM lifetime membership, here’s why…

 As I’ve discussed elsewhere I’m an informationaholic, my vice of choice is just binging on information.